Exact nonequilibrium transport in the topological Kondo effect

 where $x=\frac{eV}{2\pi g_{b}T}$ and $\Gamma$ is the gamma function.
 This scaling function approaches unity for $x\rightarrow 0$ by construction, and for $x\!\gg\!
 1$ it is linear with slope $(\frac{2}{g_{b}}-1)/\Gamma^{2}(g_{b}^{-1})$ when plotted against $|x|^{\frac{2}{g_{b}}-2}$.
 The potential use of Eq.~\eqref{eq:scalingfn} is similar to scaling functions \cite{GrabertWeiss,*FisherDorsey,*vonDelftAP99} pivotal in experimental demonstrations of the two-channel Kondo effect \cite{RalphPRL94,*potok2007observation} or Luttinger liquid behaviour in carbon nanotubes \cite{bockrath1999luttinger}.

 The second feature, with a direct noise signature, is the emergence of a striking fractionally quantised charge $e^*$ in the current corrections $\delta I$ near the Kondo fixed point, leading to a fractional Fano factor \cite{BlanterButtiker,*BeenSchon} $F=\frac{P}{2e\delta I}=\frac{e^*}{e}$ due to the events behind $\delta I$ being rare and thus uncorrelated.
 To find $e^*$, we note that for Eq.~\eqref{eq:Luttwire}, it is well known \cite{KaneFisherFraccharge} that at high energies when backscattering is weak, the rare backscattering events are in units of $e^*_h=g_be$; and for low energies when backscattering becomes strong, its weak correction $\delta I_b$ (i.e., weak tunneling between the two subsystems that emerge due to strong backscattering) is via rare charge $e$ events.
 Since the relation between $\partial_t\Delta Q$ and $\partial_t\Delta Q_{RL}$ is linear, the same high-to-low energy ratio $\frac{e^*_h}{e^*_l}=g_b$ should arise in the topological Kondo effect.
 At high energies, $\Delta Q$ changes due to electron tunneling, $e^*_h=e$.
 Therefore, we find that at low energies a fractional charge $e^*=eg_b^{-1}=\frac{2(M-1)}{M}e$ emerges, characterising the weak backscattering contribution $\delta I$ that $\delta I_b$ translates into.
 The same result is recovered by calculating the Fano factor from Eq.~\eqref{eq:noise}.
 This charge quantisation, though consistent with asymptotic results on current-current correlation functions \cite{zazunov2014transport}, has not so far received attention.
 Viewing topological Kondo transport through the Toulouse limit rendered $e^*$ manifest.
+Note that the value of $e^*$ is characteristic of the topological Kondo effect, and is distinct from the quantised charges noted in other Kondo related systems \cite{Kondonoise}.

 Finally, we turn to an exact calculation using Eq.~\eqref{eq:currentresult}, focusing on the conductance in the minimal, $M=3$ lead geometry.
 In this case, the Luttinger parameter $g_b=\frac{3}{4}$ which allows us to use expressions in Ref.~\onlinecite{FLeS1996} developed for $g_b=1-\frac{1}{n}$ with $n>1$ integer.
 In terms of $t=\frac{T}{T_K}$ and $v=\frac{eV}{T_K}$ the conductance is $G(t,v)=\frac{e^{2}}{hg_{b}}\left[1-t\frac{\partial}{\partial v}i(t,\frac{v}{g_{b}})\right]$ where